MaibornWolff/private-ens/README.md

 ## 4. Lookup
 Once `'test.eth'` is properly registered and resolvable, we can look up the associated information in a two step process: First we fetch the resolver that handles the data for our node (`registry.resolver(node)`).
 Then, we can query the resolver for the information about our node we are looking for, e.g. `resolver.addr(node)`.

-Unlike storing records, which rarely necessary to do from an on-chain contract, reading them is often helpful both from off-chain applications (e.g. resolving which address 'yourname.eth' points to for ) and on-chain contracts.
+Unlike storing records, which rarely necessary to do from an on-chain contract, reading them is often helpful both from off-chain applications and on-chain contracts.
 The test at `test\testWorkflow.js` demonstrates how to get domain records with web3.
 For on-chain lookup this repo also includes the helper contract `ENSReader.sol` which can be inherited from to handle registry and registrar lookups on-chain (see `test\TestContractWorkflow.sol`).